-Looking for a turkey game to play with your kids?
+Looking for a turkey game to play with your preschoolers?

 So let’s spice up with this super quick and easy Turkey Trot Breakfast Invitation.

-The longest part of set up is remembering where you put your Thanksgiving decorations and tchotchkes. – Anyone else uses that word?
+The longest part of the setup is remembering where you put your Thanksgiving decorations and tchotchkes. – Anyone else uses that word?

 There are SO MANY important math skills being introduced here: